golevelup/nestjs/packages/hasura/README.md

 <img alt="license" src="https://img.shields.io/npm/l/@golevelup/nestjs-hasura.svg">
 </p>

-## Description

-Exposes an api endpoint from your NestJS application at `/hasura/events/` to be used for event processing from Hasura.
-Provider methods decorated with `HasuraEventHandler` will be automatically wired up to handle incoming events received at the endpoint

 ## Motivation

-Leverage NestJS to make incorporating business logic and event processing easier with Hasura.
+Leverage NestJS to make incorporating business logic and event processing easier with Hasura. 🚀

+## Features

+- ✅ 🎉 Exposes an API endpoint from your NestJS application at to be used for event processing from Hasura.
+Defaults to `/hasura/events/` but can be easily configured
+- ✅ 🔒 Automatically validates that the event payload was actually sent from Hasura using configurable secrets
+- ✅ 🕵️ Discovers providers from your application decorated with `HasuraEventHandler` and routes incoming events to them
+- ✅ 🧭 Leverage the table and schema name of the event to route to the appropriate handler

 ## Usage